JacksonSan009/Steam-profile-page/readme.md

 # Steam profile page

-A page where you can see all your profile steam info
+This is a Single page web where you can see your Steam profile info as:

+* Profile Info
+* Game List

 ## Technologies used